ds-turner/intervals/README.md

 intervals.
 In this context an interval is defined as having a start and a stop.
 It can be numeric or date type.

+{intervals} uses
-{intervals} is mostly written in [`{data.table}`](https://rdatatable.gitlab.io/data.table/) for memory efficiency, it will always return a `data.table` object.
+[`{data.table}`](https://rdatatable.gitlab.io/data.table/) for memory
+efficiency and speed, it will always return a `data.table` object.

 ## Installation